flyingrhinonz/catstep/README.md

 colors or anything else.
 Use `reset` from the command line to fix this.
 While I can call this from python, it's probably better for you to do it manually if and when necessary.

-- In interactive mode any keypress advances the output by 1 char even if the key is not in use or has a completely different use.
-All keys except 1-9 advance output by 1 char which is a consequence of the way the loop is written - the keyboard read is part of the main loop which speeds up catstep by avoiding calls to a separate function.
-If this behavior becomes an annoyance or if enough people complain, I will replace this with a generator.

 Troubleshooting